 It is the feeling of not being smart enough, attractive enough, intelligent enough, or interesting enough.

 As we mentioned earlier, your subconscious mind forms interpretations based on past experiences.
 These (often-incorrect) interpretations are well hidden deep inside your mind.
-Therefore it can be challenging to get to and heal your emotional wounds by yourself.
+Therefore it can be challenging to get to and resolve your emotional wounds by yourself.

-The steps above can help you kickstart your healing journey, but it can take time.
-To fast-forward your emotional healing process, Marisa Peer has created her award-winning ‘I Am Enough’ program.
+The steps above can help you kickstart your recovery, but it can take time.
+To kick start your recovery, Marisa Peer has created her award-winning ‘I Am Enough’ program.

 Working with your subconscious mind with a professional hypnotherapist is immensely more powerful than going through the journey by yourself.